Electrotechnical Installation

 Is this course right for me?

-For learners of all ages, this one-year part-time course is designed for those who want to prepare to work in the industry and to complete their training to become a qualified electrician.
+This one-year part-time course is designed for those who want to prepare to work in the industry and to continue their training to become a qualified electrician.

 This course normally runs one day per week starting in September.